Friday, December 6, 2019

 The Emperor's Gender: Elagabalus, Epit. de.
 Caes.
 XXIII.1-3

 TRIGGER WARNING: The Roman Emperor Elagabalus refused to adhere to Roman cultural norms, transgressing traditional gender roles, imperial court etiquette, and tenets of state religion.
-Many Roman historians condemned him for this behavior, including the anonymous author of the Epitome de Caesaribus; the author's bias in the following passage is evident.
+Many Roman historians condemned them for this behavior, including the anonymous author of the Epitome de Caesaribus; the author's bias in the following passage is evident.

 Aurelius Antoninus Varius, idem Heliogabalus dictus, Caracallae ex Soemea consobrina occulte stuprata filius, imperavit biennio et mensibus octo.
 Huius matris Soemeae avus Bassianus nominee fuerat Solis sacerdos; quem Phoenices, unde erat, Heliogabalum nominabant, a quo iste Heliogabalus dictus est. Is cum Romam ingenti militum et senatus exspectatione venisset, probris se omnium contaminavit.
 Cupiditatem stupri, quam assequi naturae defectu nondum poterat, in se convertens muliebri nomine Bassianam se pro Bassiano iusserat appellari.
 Vestalem virginem quasi matrimonio iungens suo abscisisque genitalibus Matri se Magnae sacravit.